 Sharing the Point is a non-profit organization, and its mission is to foster SharePoint adoption, learning, and community involvement, with a particular focus on SharePoint communities based in countries and/or cities that have been underserved to date.
 Consequently, the Sharing the Point Asian Tour will represent a barnstorming tour of Asia this March, visiting three cities (Beijing, China, Manila, Philippines, and Ho Chi Minh City, Vietnam), and presenting free, half-day SharePoint events in each city over the course of four days.

 Want to know the best part of what’s in store for the attendees in each city?
 The list of featured speakers on the tour reads like a murderer’s row of renowned SharePoint figures: Joel Oleson, Dux Raymond Sy, Michael Noel, Paul Swider, Mark Miller, and Eric Harlan.
 Rounding out the team on the tour is none other than yours truly, as I’m honored to have been asked to join the tour in a capacity that I’ve taken to referring to as that of an “embedded journalist.”
 As such, I’ll be blogging the tour goings-on, bringing you official tour reports as well as behind-the-scenes information at the official Sharing the Point Asian Tour blog, as well as on the Bamboo Team Blog.

-Finally, I would be remiss were I not to publicly thank our sponsor, Fpweb.net, without whose generous support the Asian Tour may very well have not come to pass.
+Finally, I would be remiss was I not publicly thank our sponsor, Fpweb.net, without whose generous support the Asian Tour may very well have not come to pass.
 Three cheers for Rob and the entire gang over at FpWeb!